conduitio-labs/conduit-connector-firebolt/README.md

 Firebolt ([May 31, 2022 version](https://docs.firebolt.io/general-reference/release-notes-archive.html#may-31-2022))) doesn't
 currently support deletes and updates.
-This means that regardless of the value of the `action` property the connector will insert data.
-There's no upsert mechanism as well.
+This means the destination supports only `OperationCreate` and `OperationSnapshot`operations types.

 It also not possible to create `UNIQUE` constraint.
 There may be duplicates even if there's a primary key.